createthis/createthis_vr_ui/README.md

 # Dependencies

-* Download the SteamVR Plugin from the Unity Asset Store.
-The example scenes require SteamVR, though theoretically the VRTK scene could be modified to use Oculus SDK instead.
+* SteamVR Plugin - Download the SteamVR Plugin from the Unity Asset Store.
+All example scenes require SteamVR, though theoretically the VRTK scene could be modified to use Oculus SDK instead.
 * Color Picker (optional) - Download the Free `Simple color picker` asset from the Unity Asset Store by Filipp, Keks.
 Next, add the `;COLOR_PICKER` *Platform custom #define* (see instructions below).
 * VRTK (optional) - Download VRTK via git and copy Assets/VRTK over.
 You will also need to add the `;VRTK` *Platform custom #define* (see instructions below).